kanarian/referral-lottery/README.md

 # Referral Lottery

-Made by me thanks to an idea in the Podcast Over Media podcast community.
+Made by me thanks to an idea in the Podcast Over Media telegram community.